Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 It does this by adsorbing all the build-up and impurities that coat our hair, from hair products to minerals in water and pollution in our environment.
 The clay is primarily beneficial for gray hair but it really can be used for any hair color.

-QuickSilverHair Oil is made of hair nourishing oils like argan oil and jojoba oil that help maintain a healthy scalp and a stimulated hair follicle.
+QuickSilverHair Squalane Oil is made of hair-nourishing squalane oil which helps maintain a healthy scalp and stimulates the hair follicle.